-The change owner presents a high-level overview of the proposed change, how technical, security, architecture and support requirements will be met, and any preparatory/enabling works (such as network changes or integrations) that need to be made.
+The change requestor presents a high-level overview of the proposed change, how technical, security, architecture and support requirements will be met, and any preparatory/enabling works (such as network changes or integrations) that need to be made.

-This will allow the CCB to assess the design, and authorise the technical deployment/implementation (but not go-live).
+This will allow the CCB to assess the design and any enabling works, authorising the technical deployment/implementation (but not go-live).